 The computed properties are:

 In addition to these, for each pivot point a theoretical value is computed and displayed in the measurements panel.
 If there is too big a discrepancy between the practical and theoretical values, it might be a good idea to double check the centre of gravity and the pivot points.
+For pendulum tests, an error value is displayed for each measured time.
+If it becomes too big, more than 0.2s, or if it is biased depending on the location of the axis of rotation, there might be a problem with the pendulum device or the measurement of the center of gravity.

 The properties are computed on the fly, and some properties need less data than others.